demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/RemoteAccessv2_description.md

 ### Key Algorithms
 When key algorithms are specified, the SSH connection will be established with the first key algorithm of the specified key algorithms that the given host supports.

+### SSH Certificate
+Currently, only PEM based certificates are supported.